bobbyhiddn/Magi_CLI/README.md

 ---

-Please note that some spells (Enchant, Prestidigitation) are not fully defined yet and their implementation details are subject to change.
+Please note that some spells (Spellcraft, Unseen_Servant) are not fully defined yet and their implementation details are subject to change.